Vini2/phables/README.md

 ### Installing Phables

-We recommend that you use [`conda`](https://docs.conda.io/en/latest/) to install and run.
+If you want to setup Phables from the GitHub download, we recommend that you use [`conda`](https://docs.conda.io/en/latest/).
 Once you have installed `conda`, make sure you are in the `phables` folder.
 Now run the following commands to create a `conda` environment and activate it to run Phables.

 ```bash
 conda env create -f environment.yml